 Of the two cats, only the leopards are known for becoming man-eaters.
 Most reports of leopards hunting people come from northern India where the cats targeted mostly women and children.

-As of 2017, the Cat Classification Task Force of the Cat Specialist Group recognizes the following five subspecies of cheetah:
+As of 2017, the Cat Classification Task Force of the Cat Specialist Group recognizes the following five subspecies of the cheetah:

 - Southern and Eastern African Cheetah (Acinonyx jubatus jubatus)